Combinatorial approach to Mathieu and Lam\'e equations: Differential equations and gauge theory

-The (modified) Mathieu equation is useful in various mathematics and physics problems.
-That includes the separation of variables for the wave equation in the elliptical coordinates, a quantum particle moving in periodic potential.
-It also appears in problems such as wave scattering by D-brane of string theory\cite{mathieuDbrane}, reheating process in some inflation models\cite{mathieucosmo}.
-In the problem we concern, it is the Shr\"{o}dinger equation of the two body Toda system.
+The Mathieu differential equation is \be \f{d^2\Psi}{dz^2}+(\lambda-2h\cos 2z)\Psi=0. \ee The related modified Mathieu equation is obtained by $z\to iz$, then cosine potential is transformed to the hyperbolic potential.
+The (modified) Mathieu equation is useful in various mathematics and physics problems, including the separation of variables for the wave equation in the elliptical coordinates, describing a quantum particle moving in periodic potential.
+It also appears in problems such as wave scattering by D-brane of string theory \cite{mathieuDbrane}, reheating process in some inflation models \cite{mathieucosmo}.
+In quantum integrable theory it is the two body Shr\"{o}dinger equation of the Toda system.

-The potential $\cos2z$ is periodic along the real axes, therefore the Mathieu equation is a Floquet(or Floquet-Bloch) differential equation.
-A Floquet function with period $\pi$ should shift a phase as\be \Psi(z+\pi)=e^{i\pi\nu}\Psi(z),\ee the quantity $\nu=\nu(\lambda,h)$ is the {\em Floquet index}.
-For periodic integrable models, the Floquet indexes of wave function are quasimomenta of quasiparticles.
-Our focus in this paper is the eigenvalue $\lambda$, as a function of $\nu, h$.
+The potential $\cos2z$ is periodic along the real axes, therefore the Mathieu equation is a Floquet differential equation.
+The Floquet (or Floquet-Bloch) solution is a function with the following monodromy property under the shift of argument by a period $\pi$, \be \Psi(z+\pi)=e^{i\pi\nu}\Psi(z),\ee where the quantity $\nu=\nu(\lambda,h)$ is the {\em Floquet exponent}.
+For periodic Shr\"{o}dinger equation, the Floquet exponent of wave function is the quasimomenta of particles.
+Our focus in this paper is the asymptotic solution for the eigenvalue $\lambda$ as a function of $\nu, h$.